Georacer/ap_controller_analysis/tecs_analysis_2/notes.md

 - [ ] Are there tell-tale signs re. whether oscillation issues exist in the pitch-control side or throttle control side?
 - [ ] Which parameter affects the maximum climb rate during the climbing segment?
 - [ ] What can TECS_THR_DAMP help with?
+- [ ] Do a run where you increase TECS_CLIMB_MAX and sweep max pitch.

 ## Remarks